mcsandeep/tyk-docs/tyk-docs/content/tyk-operator.md

 Consider using Tyk Operator if:

 - You are running applications in a Kubernetes environment.
-- You need to manage multiple Tyk API Gateway instances efficiently.
 - You want to leverage Kubernetes-native automation for API management.
-- You aim to streamline the operations of your API gateways with minimal manual intervention.
+- You aim to streamline the operations of your APIs with minimal manual intervention.

 ### Getting Started
 To get started with Tyk Operator, learn about Operator key concepts: